chjackson/survextrap/README.md

 remotes::install_github("chjackson/survextrap")
 ```

-Please give feedback and suggestions if you do - these can be posted on github issues.
+Please give feedback and suggestions if you do.
+These can be posted on [github issues](https://github.com/chjackson/survextrap/issues), or [email](chris.jackson@mrc-bsu.cam.ac.uk).